Co-SIMP Miracle

 \centerline{\bf Acknowledgments} We are grateful for helpful discussions with Nicole Bell, Eric Braaten, Christopher Cappiello, Basudeb Dasgupta, Jared Evans, Yonit Hochberg, Francesco Sannino, Bei Zhou, Jure Zupan, Kathryn Zurek, and especially Eric Kuflik and Teresa Marrodan Undagoitia.
 J.S. is largely supported by a Feodor Lynen Fellowship from the Alexander von Humboldt foundation.
 The work of J.F.B. was supported by NSF grant PHY-1714479.

 \onecolumngrid

 \twocolumngrid

-Here we discuss in more detail other potential searches for Co-SIMPs, none of which is yet sensitive enough to test the thermally produced Co-SIMP.
-However, some of the techniques seem likely to become relevant in the near future, due to upcoming or proposed experiments.
+Here we discuss in more detail the effects of light Co-SIMPs on $N_{\rm eff}$, the compatibility of the Co-SIMP scenario with the recently observed XENON1T electron-recoil excess, and other potential searches for Co-SIMPs.
+None of the latter are yet sensitive enough to test thermally produced Co-SIMPs.
+However, some of these are likely to become relevant in the near future, due to upcoming or proposed experiments.
+We end this section with notes on possible UV completions for the Co-SIMP production process.